Yanita Yancheva Shows Off Chiseled Figure In Pink Sports Bra And Matching Leggings For New Videos

 Bulgarian model Yanita Yancheva added some fitness inspiration to her Instagram page on Tuesday when she posted a video series in which she trained her upper body.
-Rocking a blush pink longsleeved crop top and matching leggings, the blond beauty started the workout with a series of overhead dumbbell shoulder presses. in the second clip, she added a longsleeved pink crop top to the outfit to perform a series of rope pulldowns at a cable machine.
+Rocking a blush pink sports bra and matching leggings, the blond beauty started the workout with a series of overhead dumbbell shoulder presses.
+In the second clip, she added a longsleeved pink crop top to the outfit to perform a set of rope pulldowns at a cable machine.
 The top disappeared in the third clip when she transitioned into doing some reverse flys with the same weights that she used in the first video.
-Yanita returned to the cable machine in the last video for another set of pulldowns at the cable machine.
+Yanita returned to the cable machine in the last clip though for another set of pulldowns at the cable machine.

 In the caption, Yanita shared that these were her favorite exercises for the upper body and encouraged fans to save the video.